 Financial guarantees principally relate to guarantees under the Securities Lending and Borrowing (SLB) and GCA (Global Collateral Access) programmes.
 Under the terms of the Euroclear SLB Programme, Euroclear Bank provides a guarantee to securities lenders whereby if a securities borrower is unable to return the securities, Euroclear Bank guarantees the lender to receive replacement securities or their cash equivalent.
 The guarantee is valued at market value of the loan securities plus accrued interest.
 Euroclear Bank's policy is that all securities borrowings are covered by collateral pledged by the borrowing banks and clients.
 Euroclear Bank also provides a guarantee to the GCA lenders, should the GCA borrowers fail to return lent Securities.
-This guarantee is provided on a net basis (difference between the market value of the unreturned Loan Securities).
+This guarantee is provided on a net basis (difference between the market value of the unreturned Loan Securities and the market value of the Collateral Securities relating to the unreturned Loan Securities).